 So, speaking of conversations…..
 We do talk a lot.
 Israelis are known for voicing our opinions and thoughts without much hesitation.
 Around your table, our tip for a great get together is to keep the conversation flowing, think about topics to talk about before, even prepare a pic or a quote or a clip you saw lately to open up a discussion.
 We do recommend, wholeheartedly, that if you wish to keep the atmosphere light and happy AVOID POLITICS and touchy subjects.

-We are family oriented people.
-Did you know that Israel is leading in the OECD countries with the number of kids we have?
-3.1 babies for the average Israeli mother… (The U.S is # 8…) SO when we host at home, it is usually with lots of kids involved….
-So if this is the case for you too, do what we do: Make sure you prepare activities to keep the kids entertained and busy: in your own kids’ rooms’, in the backyard, games, movie, music, so they could be excused from the table early to go play and the grown up’s can enjoy some quality time together.
+We are family-oriented people.
+Did you know that Israel leads the OECD countries with the number of kids we have?
+3.1 babies for the average Israeli mother… (the U.S is # 8…) SO when we host at home, it is usually with lots of kids involved.
+So, if this is the case for you too, do what we do: make sure you prepare activities to keep the kids entertained and busy: in your own kids’ rooms, in the backyard, games, movies, music, so they could be excused from the table early to go play and the grownups can enjoy some quality time together.
 They enjoy it best that way too

-When we invite people to our home we like it when they are at ease, relaxed, laughing and enjoying themselves.
-A good tip for keeping it fun is playing games together: it could be card games, board games or for us an all-time favorite – an Israeli original game of TAKI. www.Shafirgames.com
+When we invite people to our homes we like it when they are at ease, relaxed, laughing and enjoying themselves.
+A good tip for keeping it fun is playing games together: card games, board games or for us an all-time favorite – an Israeli original game of TAKI. www.Shafirgames.com

 Israel is located on the coast of the Mediterranean Sea.
-Summers are hot and humid on the coastline, and hot and dry inland.
-Winters are cold’ish… but not really…..
-Most of the year it is warm out, so our favorite place to sit together is out on the Mirpeset מִרְפֶּסֶת which is Porch in Hebrew, if you have one with a nice view and good breeze… or perhaps your home prides itself with a glorious well-groomed backyard, so enjoy the outdoors a little.
+Summers are hot and humid on the coast, and hot and dry inland.
+Winters are coldish… but not really.
+Most of the year it is warm out, so our favorite place to sit together is out on the “mirpeset” מִרְפֶּסֶת which is porch in Hebrew.
+If you have one with a nice view and a good breeze… or perhaps your home prides itself with a glorious well-groomed backyard, enjoy the outdoors a little.

-So, those are our best practices for a great get-together with people you enjoy spending time with.
+These are our best practices for a great get-together with people you enjoy spending time with.
 Next time you have guests over, try hosting an Israeli-style gathering!